International Employers Forum Breakfast Meeting

 William Wright is a member of the International Employers Forum’s Board of Directors, a partner with Fisher Phillips’ Philadelphia Office, a Co-chair of the Firm’s International Employment Practice Group, and an active participant in the International Pension and Employee Benefits Lawyers Association.
 William has worked with compliance issues related to hiring, retention and separation of employees in a multitude of jurisdictions.
 William's broad experience with global employment issues has helped him assist employers with international operations on all seven continents, including Antarctica.

 Celia Joseph – President and Member, Board of Directors, International Employers Forum; Of Counsel, Fisher Phillips

 Celia Joseph is President and Member, Board of Directors, of the International Employers Forum and Of Counsel in the Philadelphia office of Fisher Phillips.
 She is a member of Fisher Phillips’ International Employment Practice Group, and has extensive U.S. and international employment law and human resources experience.
-Prior to joining the firm, Ms. Joseph was employed for over 25 years as Assistant General Counsel, Employment Law Manager, and EEO/Diversity Manager at Rohm and Haas Company, a multi-national specialty materials company.
+Prior to joining the firm, Ms. Joseph was employed for over 25 years as Assistant General Counsel, Employment Law Manager, and EEO/Diversity Manager at Rohm and Haas Company, a multi-national materials company.
 Ms. Joseph regularly writes articles and presents on international employment law and human resources matters for the International Bar Association and other organizations.

 Samina Subhan – Executive Director, International Employers Forum; Paralegal, Fisher Phillips; UK Solicitor